Skip to main content

 • “Instead of showing character development through present actions, the game tells everything through past events.”

-• “The character development and writing for the individual people was great for your cast; however, in Vermeil's case, it was much different, with no explanation for why they took the 'evil' role at all.
-Some of the choices they make surely can't just be answered by 'we need to survive.'”
+• “The character development and writing for individual characters was great, but for Vermeil, it was very different; it wasn't explained why they took the 'evil' role at all, and some of their choices can't just be answered by 'we need to survive.'”

 • replayability